deepin-community/matplotlib/doc/api/prev_api_changes/api_changes_3.1.0.rst

 - `.Axes.streamplot` does not support irregularly gridded ``x`` and ``y`` values.
   So far, it used to silently plot an incorrect result.
 This has been changed to raise a `ValueError` instead.
-- The `.streamplot.Grid` class, which is internally used by streamplot code, also throws a `ValueError` when irregularly gridded values are passed in.
+- The ``streamplot.Grid`` class, which is internally used by streamplot code, also throws a `ValueError` when irregularly gridded values are passed in.